timker/docs/wiki/CSharp-Add-ServiceStack-Reference.md

 ## Xamarin Studio

-With the new [ServiceStackXS Add-In](http://addins.monodevelop.com/Project/Index/154) your Service Consumers can now generate typed DTO's of your remote ServiceStack Services directly from within Xamarin Studio, which together with the **ServiceStack.Client** NuGet package provides an effortless way to enable an end-to-end Typed API from within Xamarin C# projects.
+With the new [ServiceStackXS Add-In](http://addins.monodevelop.com/Project/Index/154) your Service Consumers can now generate typed DTOs of your remote ServiceStack Services directly from within Xamarin Studio, which together with the **ServiceStack.Client** NuGet package provides an effortless way to enable an end-to-end Typed API from within Xamarin C# projects.

 ### Installing ServiceStackXS